-The Company's non-current investments-available-for-sale securities consist of auction rate securities, which are recorded at fair value on the condensed consolidated balance sheets using an income approach valuation technique based on the Company's observations by analysis and interpretation from related securities in secondary markets.
+The Company's non-current investments-available-for-sale securities consist of auction rate securities, which are recorded at fair value on the condensed consolidated balance sheets using an income approach valuation technique based on the Company's observations by analysis and interpretation from related securities in secondary markets (Level 3).

 Since these auction rate securities do not currently have readily available or observable prices, the Company used the income approach to determine the fair value of these securities.
-Consistent with the provisions of SFAS No. 157 and other guidance provided by the FASB and SEC, the Company calculated an estimated fair value for these investments using a bond calculation.
+The Company calculated an estimated fair value for these investments using a bond calculation.
 The valuation methodology included the following inputs and assumptions: